Find out what infrastructure responsibilities academic divisions have in terms of supporting graduate researchers

 Academic units must provide a comprehensive induction for all new graduate researchers.
 The induction should include information about the facilities and resources available for graduate researchers and how these may be accessed.

-Academic units should ensure that graduate researchers are aware of ancillary student support services such as Stop 1, counselling, health, professional development, careers and employment, child care, academic skills, and English language support where required.
+Academic units should ensure that graduate researchers are aware of ancillary student support services such as Stop 1, counselling, health, researcher development portal, careers and employment, child care, academic skills, and English language support where required.

 Specific facilities and resources